goauthentik/authentik/website/docs/installation/kubernetes.md

 title: Kubernetes installation
 ---

-For a mid to high-load installation, Kubernetes is recommended. authentik is installed using a helm-chart.
+authentik is installed using a helm-chart.

 To install authentik using the helm chart, generate a password for the database and the cache, using `pwgen` or `openssl rand -base64 36`.